h365chen/socassess/docs/src/configure_email.md

 ## _email

-An instructor has been notified for questions where pre-coded feedback are not available.
+An instructor has been notified for questions where pre-coded feedback is not available.
 ```

 This is the email: